FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Optimization Model

+The objective function in this model is comprised of two components, a functionality cost and a security cost.
+The overall functionality cost is given directly by $\mathcal{O}_f$ as seen in Equation~\ref{functObj}.
+We will define the overall security cost $\mathcal{O}_s$ as a linear combination of the security costs laid out in Equations~\ref{defObj},\ref{reachObj},\ref{pathObj}.

-Note that here we can vary $\beta_1$ to have the framework prefer one risk metric over the other. \\ The overall objective that dictates a balance between functionality and security is given below.
+The cost of deploying network defenses is application dependent so we do not vary $\beta_0$ in our experiments, setting it to a constant of $\beta_0=1$.
+One can vary $\beta_1$ to have the framework prefer one risk metric over the other.
+Finally, the overall objective that dictates a balance between functionality and security is a convex combination of the functionality and security costs:

 Here we have the ability to vary $\alpha$ to influence the framework to produce network configurations that favor functionality over risk or vice versa.
+Two key parameters of the optimization model are, therefore, $\alpha$ and $\beta_1$ that control the functionality-risk tradeoff and the balance between \Path{} and \Reach{} measures.